thomcost/arc325-multiple-accounts-workshop/docs/create-orgs.md

     *   Full Name – Enter a name (e.g. Security Account)
     *   Email Address – Valid unique email address (e.g. noreply+lzsec@example.com)
-    *   IAM role name – Admin IAM role which the appropriate user in Billing account can assume.
-Name it **PayerAccountAccessRole** for all the accounts you are creating under the Master account.
+    *   IAM role name – Admin IAM role which the appropriate user in the account can assume.
+Name it **IAM-god** for all the accounts you are creating under the Master account.
+    *  <TAG or ?? > Every account that get’s created needs DL+SNS - escalation point for Billing, Alerts, critical escalation

 **Using CLI:**